vladavilov/playground/git-epic-creator/services/document_processing_service/README.md

 - **Tracking**: Empty documents are counted separately (`empty_documents` field in result)
 - **No upload**: Empty documents do not generate output JSON files
 - **Cleanup**: Empty document input files are still deleted from blob storage
-- **Ingestion gating**: If all documents are empty, Neo4j ingestion is skipped and project status is set to `processing_failed`
+- **Ingestion gating**: If all documents are empty, Neo4j ingestion is skipped and project status is set to `rag_failed`
 - **Mixed scenarios**: Projects with both valid and empty documents will process successfully with only valid documents sent to ingestion

 **Why this matters**: Empty documents cause pandas DataFrame errors in GraphRAG's `create_base_text_units` workflow.
 This validation prevents those errors by filtering empty content before it reaches the ingestion pipeline.